molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Front-end and back-end</aside>

-It is much harder to keep the front-end code as well as the fakes in sync with the actual API endpoints and responses from the back-end.
+It is much harder to keep the front-end code in sync with the actual API endpoints and responses from the back-end.
 Even if the front-end and the back-end share type information about the transferred data, there will be mismatches.

 It is the goal of end-to-end tests to catch these bugs that cannot be caught by other automated tests.

 ### Deployment for end-to-end tests

-Back-end frameworks typically support environment configurations for development, testing and production.
 End-to-end tests require a testing environment that closely resembles the production environment.
 You need to deploy the full application, including the front-end and the relevant back-end parts.
+For that purpose, back-end frameworks typically support configurations for different environments, like development, testing and production.

 <aside class="margin-note">Deterministic environment</aside>